umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/sections.md

 ## Settings

-The Settings section is where you can work with the website layout files, languages, and define media and content types.
-In this section, you can also find the Log Viewer to browse through your log files.
+The Settings section allows you to manage website layout files, languages, media, content types, and access the Log Viewer for reviewing log files.

-The Settings tree consists of:
+The Settings section consists of:

+**Structure**

 * Document Types
 * Media Types
 * Member Types
 * Data Types
-* Relation Types
-* Log Viewer
 * Languages
-* Content Templates
+* Document Blueprints

+**Templating**

 * Templates (`.cshtml` files)
 * Partial views (`.cshtml` files)
 * Stylesheets (`.css` files)
 * Scripts (`.js` files)

+**Advanced**

+* Relations
+* Log Viewer
+* Extension Insights
+* Webhooks

 The **Settings** section of the Umbraco backoffice has its own set of default dashboards.
 For more information, see the [Settings Dashboards](settings-dashboards.md) article.